Pornsanae Sitmonchai

-Pornsanae Sitmonchai is a Thai Muay Thai fighter.
-He is known for his low kicks and aggressive fighting style.
+Tanet Jinjaiyen (พรเสน่ห์ ศิษย์มนต์ชัย; born August 7, 1981), known professionally as Pornsanae Sitmonchai (พรเสน่ห์ ศิษย์มนต์ชัย), is a Thai former professional Muay Thai fighter.
+He is a former two-time Lumpinee Stadium champion and one-time Rajadamnern Stadium champion across three divisions who was famous during the 2000s and 2010s.
+Nicknamed the "Provincial Menace", he was especially known for his low kicks and aggressive fighting style.

 Biography

 Pornsanae began training at his home at age 11 and started fighting shortly after.
 At age 13 he began training at the Sitmonchai gym.
 He gained popularity in the early 2000s at both Lumpinee Stadium and Rajadamnern Stadium because of his walk forward fighting style.
 Some of his most famous fights are against Sam-A Kaiyanghadaogym.
 Despite losing 4 straight to Sam-A, Pornsaneh got a 5th chance to beat him and he did so by winning a split decision.
 After losing a decision to Kongsak Sitboonmee in December 2010 Pornsaneh took a break from fighting and spent time at a Buddhist temple and at his farm.
 In August 2011 he returned to the ring and was KO'd by Palangtip Nor Sripuang.
 In May 2012 he fought for the first time outside of Thailand when he traveled to the Netherlands to face Ilias El Hajoui.
 On October 13 he once again left Thailand this time to fight in Australia with Michael Thompson.
 The fight was a modified Thai rules fight with 4 ounce gloves and was contested in an MMA cage.

 He fought Yosuke Morii to a split draw on the scorecards of 49-48, 48-49 and 48-48 at RISE/M-1 ~Infinity.II~ in Tokyo, Japan on January 6, 2013.

 He TKO'd Yokwitaya Petsimean in two on February 7, 2013.

 He beat Kwankao Chor.
 Rajapatsadu-Esarn by decision in a rematch on February 22, 2013.

 In one of the most entertaining fights of the year, Pornsaneh knocked out Saksuriya Gaiyanghadao with a second round high kick at Lumpinee on May 17, 2013.

 Pornsaneh lost to Yetkin Ozkul by unanimous decision after a five-round war at Best of Siam 4 in Paris, France, on June 20, 2013.

 He best Rungravee Sasiprapa at Siam Warriors in Cork, Ireland, on October 12, 2013 with a KO by way of elbow.

 He lost to Genji Umeno by fourth-round TKO due to a cut caused by an elbow at Rikix: No Kick, No Life 2014 in Tokyo, Japan on February 11, 2014.